A juvenile suspect is in custody after a shooting leaves 5 dead, at least 2 wounded in Raleigh, North Carolina, police say - KTVZ

 The suspect was taken into custody before 9:40 p.m.
 Thursday, police said.

-Baldwin, joined at the news conference Thursday by other officials including Gov. Roy Cooper, expressed her frustration at the heart-wrenching gun violence that infiltrated her city.
+Baldwin, joined at the news conference Thursday by other officials including Cooper, expressed her frustration at the heart-wrenching gun violence that infiltrated her city.

 “Today has a very difficult day in our city.
 We pray that something like this will never happen here.
 It did,” Baldwin said.